My CFI Book

 Checklist Accomplishment Methods

 The proper use of a checklist depends on the task being conducted.
 In some situations, using the checklist would be unsafe or impractical, especially in a single-pilot operation.
-In this case, reviewing the checklist after the elements have been accomplished would be appropriate.
+In this case, reviewing the checklist after the elements are completed would be appropriate.

 Challenge-And-Response (Do-List): A typical checklist has two columns.
-The left column shows the switch or control that needs to be moved or verified (the challenge), and the right column shows the action that needs to be taken with the switch or control (the response).
-Each challenge is read and is followed by the necessary task or check being accomplished.
-A response is made only after verifying the proper configuration or condition exists.
+The left column shows the switch or control that needs to be moved or verified (the challenge), and the right column shows the action to take with the switch or control (the response).
+Each challenge is read, followed by the necessary task or check being completed.
+A response is made only after verifying that the proper configuration or condition exists.

 Flow (Do-Verify): A mental “flow” check can be used in high workload situations.
 The flow is a systematic scan of the instrument panel.
 It shows the pilot what items to consider, not what to do.
 After completing the flow, the checklist is read to verify that all items have been completed.